 39.5 million private-sector workers (43 percent of all private-sector workers) are covered by a pension plan.
 11.5 million private-sector workers are covered only by defined contribution plans.

 The Department of Labor issues interpretive bulletin 95-1 requiring pension plan sponsors to use only “safest available annuity providers” when using annuities to fund pension obligations and to utilize “independent experts” to analyze insurance companies to comply with their fiduciary obligations.

 Dietrich surpasses a milestone of having provided more than 1,000 pension plans with group annuity contracts guaranteeing benefits for more than 100,000 participants as an “independent expert” and largest provider of annuity contracts for pension plans nationally.

 Dietrich & Associates pioneers and markets the concept of utilizing group annuity contracts to fund specific retiree pension plan obligations for plan sponsors to transfer pension risk to insurance companies, originally known as pension carveouts or annuity buyouts

 .20% of all private sector workers are covered by defined benefit plans and 43% of all private sector workers are covered by defined contributions plans.
 Life expectancy is age 74 for men and age 79 for women.

 Dietrich and several major insurance companies collaborate to design and develop institutional priced guaranteed income annuity options for participants of profit sharing/401k plans to replace lifetime income benefits no longer available through defined benefit pension plans.

 Pension Risk Transfers become a primary financial solution for pension plan sponsors to transfer pension risk

-Dietrich & Associates has acted as advisor on and placed more than 2,000 group annuity contracts for plan sponsors securing benefits for more than $ 4 billion of benefits for over 200,000 participants.
+Dietrich has acted as advisor to more than 2,000 plan sponsors utilizing group annuity contracts to guarantee pension benefits for more than 300,000 participants.